![]() e-Callisto logo |

 any range by switching-in a heterodyne up- or a down-converter.

-deployment including education and training of observers was
+Instrument deployment including education and training of observers was